RishiDesai/FaceEnhance/README.md

 - Gradio demo is faster than the script because models remain loaded in memory
 - All images are saved in `./ComfyUI/input/scratch/`
 - Temporary files are created during processing and cleaned up afterward
+- Face cropping and upscaling are not applied to the reference image; this will be added in an update.

 ### Troubleshooting